vbejgrowicz/Daily-Update/README.md

   `$ npm start`

 ## How to Use
-After running the application a browser will open with the News App where you can browse top news stories.
+After running the application a browser will open with the Daily Update App where you can browse top news stories.